ConservationMetrics/mapgl-tile-renderer/README.md

 ## CLI options

-* `-s` or `--style`: Are you providing your own style?
-If not, one will be generated using your sources. ("yes" or "no" answers only)

-Required options if `style` is "yes":
+* `-s` or `--style`: Specify the style source.
+Use "self" for a self-provided style or one of the following for an online source: "bing", "esri", "google", "mapbox", "mapbox-satellite", "planet-monthly-visual".
+For "mapbox", also provide your style ID using `-m` or `--mapboxstyle` in the format `<yourusername>/<styleid>`.

+If using a self-provided style (`--style self`):
-*  `-l` or `--stylelocation`: Location of your provided map style
+*  `--stylelocation`: Location of your provided map style
-*  `-i` or `--stylesources`: Directory where any local source files (GeoJSON, XYZ directory, MBTiles) specified in your provided style are located
+*  `--stylesources`: Directory where any local source files (GeoJSON, XYZ directory, MBTiles) specified in your provided style are located

-Required options if `style` is "no":
-*  `-O` or `--onlinesource`: Specify an online source to be used as a background map (currently supported: "bing", "esri", "google", "mapbox", "mapbox-satellite", "planet-monthly-visual")
+If using an online source (`--style` with any online source name):
-*  `-a` or `--overlay`: Provide an GeoJSON object for a feature layer to overlay on top of the online source
+*  `-a` or `--overlay`: (Optional) Provide a GeoJSON object for a feature layer to overlay on top of the online source
-*  `-k` or `--apikey`: API key that may be required for your online source If you selected "mapbox" for `--onlinesource`:
+*  `-k` or `--apikey`: (Optional) API key that may be required for your online source
-*  `-m` or `--mapboxstyle`: The Mapbox style you want to use.
-Format: `<yourusername>/<styleid>`

-Additional options:
+Common options:
 *  `-b` or `--bounds`: Bounding box in WSEN format, comma separated (required)
 *  `-z` or `--minzoom`: Minimum zoom level (0 if not provided)
 *  `-Z` or `--maxzoom`: Maximum zoom level (required)